lets-implement/common-lisp/articles/getting-started.md

-That being said, we are going to use C++11 because it will make certain things much clearer and other things possible without external libraries (like `std::atomic` for example).
+That being said, we are going to use C++11 because it will make certain things much clearer and other things possible without external libraries.
 But I don't expect everyone to be a C++ Language Lawyer, so I'll introduce C++11 features as we use them and we'll use them sparingly.
 And I sure as fire ain't gonna put up with the stupid `>>` "problem" in earlier C++.

 Of course, diversity is healthy, so if you want to follow along in a language of your own choosing, that'll be great too.
 Let me know if you do and I'll link to your GitHub project.

+## How we're going to procede

+After we get a few classes written, we'll use a kinda of recursive design methodology; we'll jump into an interesting function, create the interfaces for everything that function requires, write the function, and then recursively fill in those interfaces.
+Eventually we'll visit every function this way and before you know it, we'll be done!

 So with the pleasantries out of the way, let's get started!